rdcosta2-boop/IS-477-Project/ProjectPlan.md

 <h3> Datasets: Identify and describe the datasets that you will use.  </h3>

 <ul>
+  All datasets used for this project may be accessed at (https://dmi.illinois.edu/index.htm) Please use this link in case the ones below prompt a server error due to unsecure access
   <li> Dataset 1: Enrollments and IUs by Course, Subject, and Offering Department 2025-26 (LAS, Gies College of Business)

 Source: